 Ensure you handle exceptions such as `ConnectionError` or `Timeout` when using `requests.get()` to maintain robustness in network-related failures.

-Validate the 'content-length' header before downloading to ensure the file size is as expected and to prevent incomplete downloads.
+Check the 'content-length' header against the downloaded file size to prevent incomplete or corrupted downloads

 Set a timeout in `requests.get()` to avoid hanging indefinitely if the server does not respond or is too slow.